recommend-games/blog/content/posts/sdj_2020/index.md

 {{< img src="sdj-2020" size="x300" alt="Spiel des Jahres 2020" >}}

-## What the community would pick for {{% color "#E30613" %}}*Spiel des Jahres*{{% /color %}}
+## Gamers' choices

-First, let's look at the games that meet the above criteria released in 2019 and 2020, [sorted by their rating on BoardGameGeek](https://recommend.games/#/?complexityMax=2&complexityMin=1&ordering=bgg&playTime=60&playTimeType=max&playerAge=14&playerAgeType=box&playerCount=3&playerCountType=box&yearMax=2020&yearMin=2019).
+First, we'll look at games released in 2019 and 2020, [sorted by their rating on BoardGameGeek](https://recommend.games/#/?complexityMax=2&complexityMin=1&ordering=bgg&playTime=60&playTimeType=max&playerAge=14&playerAgeType=box&playerCount=3&playerCountType=box&yearMax=2020&yearMin=2019).
 When you click on that link, the list you'll see might be very different from what I worked with if some time has passed, so don't be confused if the names you read here are very different.
 Also, I'll skip any games that are ineligible for one reason or another.

 Note that you get essentially the same list when looking at the [Recommend.Games ratings](https://recommend.games/#/?complexityMax=2&complexityMin=1&playTime=60&playTimeType=max&playerAge=14&playerAgeType=box&playerCount=3&playerCountType=box&yearMax=2020&yearMin=2019).